freenas/freenas-docs/userguide/sharing.rst

 * :guilabel:`Path` set to :file:`/mnt/volume1/dataset1` and
   :file:`/mnt/volume1/dataset1/directory1`

-Instead, you should set a :guilabel:`Path` of :file:`/mnt/volume1/dataset1` and check the :guilabel:`All directories` box.
+Instead, set a :guilabel:`Path` of :file:`/mnt/volume1/dataset1` and check the :guilabel:`All directories` box.

-However, you could restrict that directory to one of the networks by creating two shares instead:
+That directory could also be restricted to one of the networks by creating two shares instead:

 First NFS share: